HackerManMvusd/Mvusd.Brute.Force/README.md

 ## Installation
 Download the program folder.
+But downloading the release is much better If you have already downloaded the Brute Force.zip before all you need to do is replace the .exe when updating find the new one in the program folder up above

-But downloading the release is much better Run the Mvusd Brute Force.exe keep the data folder in the same directory as it To input the id/emails you want all you need to do is go into the data/email_list.txt and input them they're
+Run the Mvusd Brute Force.exe keep the data folder in the same directory as it

+To input the id/emails you want all you need to do is go into the data/email_list.txt and input them they're

 EX: